Rupali

 0

-Students can use the above marking system to calculate the number of correct and incorrect responses marked in the NEET question paper.
-Once they have the number of correct and incorrect responses, they can use the formula given below to calculate the marks obtained in NEET 2026.
+Students can use the NEET marking system to calculate their expected scores in the exam.
+For this, they need to know the number of correct and incorrect responses marked in the NEET question paper with the help of answer key.
+After knowing the number of correct and incorrect responses, use the formula given below to calculate the marks obtained in NEET 2026.

-Total marks in NEET= (Number of correct responses) x4 - (Number of incorrect responses) x1
+NEET Marks Calculation = (Number of correct responses) * 4 - (Number of incorrect responses) * 1

-Using the how-to calculate NEET marks formula given above, candidates can calculate their marks in NEET 2026, which can be further used to estimate the rank.
+Using the how to calculate NEET marks formula given above, candidates can calculate NEET marks 2026, which can be further used to estimate the rank.

 Q: Will candidates be provided with face masks at the NEET exam centres?